erfatjahan/resume_made/README.md

-This repository contains my personal resume, written in LaTeX.
+This repository contains my personal resume, created entirely in LaTeX.

-It is designed to be clean, professional, and ATS-friendly.
+It is designed to be clean, professional, and ATS-friendly, making it suitable for academic, internship, and job applications.

-Features:
+✨ Features

-Written fully in LaTeX
+📌 Written fully in LaTeX

-Easy to update and maintain
+📌 Easy to update and maintain

-Professional design for job applications
+📌 Modern, professional design for applications

-Includes sections:
+📌 Exportable to PDF format

-Skills
+📂 Sections Included

-Education
+🛠 Skills

-Academic Projects
+🎓 Education

-Work Experience (if any)
+💡 Academic Projects